 In today’s market, it’s increasingly difficult to grab a consumer’s attention amongst all the noise of competitors but, with door drop marketing, you have the chance to make an impression with a physical message that’s relevant to your audience.

-As the four brands featured above demonstrate, when done effectively, this efficient marketing method can help you successfully target customers and increase engagement and loyalty.
+As the marketing ideas from these four brands demonstrate, when done effectively, this efficient marketing method can help you successfully target customers and increase engagement and loyalty.

 This article was produced in association with Royal Mail MarketReach.
 For the full collection of insights from the featured door drop specialists and to find out about the New User offer visit mailmen.co.uk/doordrops.